cedardevs/onestop/docs/developer/internal-practices.md

       git fetch origin
       git checkout -b feature/foo origin/master
       ```
+     If the work is related to an issue, the branch is typically named `<issue#>-short-description`,
+     for example "1404-dev_docs_pass2", where the description is derived from the issue title.
+     Spaces are not allowed in branch names, so either hyphens or underscores can be used in their place.

   1. Write code, write tests!

   1. [Create a pull request](https://github.com/cedardevs/onestop/compare) once development is complete and
     request a review.

-  1. Reviewer merges changes back into the `master` branch and deletes working branch.
+  1. The reviewer merges changes back into the `master` branch and deletes the working branch.

 ### References